 As a player, Williams was renowned for his uncomplicated approach, with a strong running game a feature.

-He has brought these qualities to his coaching – both his Munster forwards, and now the Australian teams under his guidance, operate in a very direct manner.
+He has brought these qualities to his coaching – both the Munster forwards, and the Australian team under his guidance, operated in a very direct manner.

 He moved to Munster at the start of the 2001-2002 season and by his second season had been named captain.
 Williams remained with Munster as an Assistant Coach after his retirement in 2005, aged 36, and helped the team to a Heineken Cup final victory over Biarritz in 2006.

 In 2007, he took over as Munster forwards coach, guiding the side to a second Heineken Cup title when the Irish club beat French heavyweights Toulouse in the 2007-08 final.